Skip to Main Content.

 *This article was originally published in Law360 on September 25, 2024.

 How can artificial intelligence inventions be protected?
-Analyzing guidance issued by the U.S. Patent and Trademark Office on July 16, it appears that there are at least two paths for establishing that an AI invention is eligible for protection, and that which strategy to use may turn on how broadly the invention is applied.
+Analyzing guidance issued by the U.S. Patent and Trademark Office (USPTO) on July 16, it appears that there are at least two paths for establishing that an AI invention is eligible for protection, and that which strategy to use may turn on how broadly the invention is applied.

 1. Focus on the Implementation Details